pmndrs/timeline/README.md

 ## Roadmap before Release

+[ ] lookAt, offsetDistance, offsetRotation
-[ ] yield* cleanup(() => ...)
+[ ] record, useRecordedTimeline, ... => allows to bind the timeline progress to any controls (e.g. scrolling) [ ] yield* cleanup(() => ...)
-[ ] lookAt, rotateArround, moveTo, ...
-[ ] ease configuration
-[ ] target distance configuration (allowing to move towards a target with a certain distance)
-[ ] queue with optional priority sorting and cancelation (configure what happens whith the current timeline when canceled)
+[ ] add external methods for the graph (set/get state externally) [ ] queue with optional priority sorting and cancelation (configure what happens whith the current timeline when canceled)